 Youth Jobs PaTH responds to employer and industry feedback that young people can increase their job prospects by improving their employability skills and gaining relevant work experience.

-The flexible design of Youth Jobs PaTH means young people can participate in the Prepare, Trial and Hire elements in any order.
-This allows eligible young people to be referred to the elements that best suit their needs and level of work-readiness.
+The Prepare, Trial and Hire elements of Youth Jobs PaTH are flexible which allows eligible young people to be referred to the elements that best suit their needs and level of work-readiness, and in any order.
 For example, a participant could undertake Employability Skills Training followed by an internship and then complete further training.
 Alternatively, they could complete Employability Skills Training and then move into a job with the assistance of a Youth Bonus wage subsidy.